michaeljs1990/git-sync/README.md

 Git Sync
 ========

-Git sync is a tool that I have written to keep my custom hosted git repository in sync with multiple different sources.
-It currently is somewhat limited because I have only added proper support for pulling over http/https.
-You can use the git or ssh protocol as well with some features but it's at your own risk.
+Git sync is a tool that I have written to keep my custom hosted git repo in sync with multiple different sources.
+It can pull from places such as github at a set interval as well as push to any git, http, https, or ssh repository.
+Additinally I have added some features for populating metadata on cgit repositories that you can turn on if you want.

 ## Features